sspacecadett/sspacecadett/README.md

-# sul
+<h2>sul</h2>

+student at sac state
-studying database and gis scripting in python
+currently studying database and gis scripting in python

 ***